mindfactory-dev/Svgicons/docs/config.md

 Configuration options could be added in two ways.

 The common way is to add an array to the addHelper method.
-Most options could be added as a parameter to the get method.
-Used mostly to override global settings.
+Most options could be added as arguments to the get method.
+This method is used mostly to override global settings.
 See [Usage section](use.md) for more information.

 You could set an option in a global scope or per iconSet.
-Parameters override iconSet that overrides global settings.
+Arguments override iconSet that overrides global settings.

 ```php
 // src/View/appView.php